 Following is the current Mission Statement for LSSU.
 The Institution's Vision and overarching Goals and Objectives are in the process of being redeveloped by the Strategic Planning and Budget Committee of Shared Governance.
+Proposed changes in the LSSU mission, vision and core values statements have been drafted.
+This draft will be progressing forward for the next phase of approval through the shared governance process and ultimately to the Board of Trustees.
 The Vision Statement and Goals below reflect the starting point of this development as is found in a report prepared by Traverse Management Resources, Inc. as the result of planning sessions with participants who are representative of various stakeholder groups including the Board of Trustees.